cal-overflow/serverless-security-system/README.md

 ##### Cloud
 Cloud computing resources (such as AWS Lambda) run and process the footage recorded by each client. \
 The most essential resources are:
-- S3 - store videos uploaded by clients
+- S3 - store configuration file and videos uploaded by clients.
-- Lambda - Process videos in S3.
-Remove videos that are not important (i.e., do not have any motion)
+- Lambda - Handle file uploads to S3 (record client data).
+Remove videos that are not important (i.e., do not have any motion).
+Also serve as the backend (API) for interacting with the system.
+- DynamoDB - store data related to users.

 See more in the [Cloud README](./cloud/README.md).